JoramKeijser/transcriptomic_axes/README.md

   <img width="800" src="./figures/tpc_fig0.png">
 </p>

-The actual analysis code is combined into a pipeline using [Snakemake](https://snakemake.readthedocs.io/en/stable/).
+The actual analysis code (see `workflow/scripts`) is combined into a pipeline using [Snakemake](https://snakemake.readthedocs.io/en/stable/).
 This is done by defining rules (see `workflow/rules`), that form a directed acyclic graph (DAG) through which the data flows.
-Below is the DAG corresponding to the first supplementary figures from the paper.
+Below is shown the DAG of the first supplementary figures from the paper.

 <p align="center">
   <img width="600" src="./figures/dags/fig1.png">